-Set font sizes for Windows, VFP, and any other applications you plan to show to be large enough to be visible to attendees, such as 14 or 16 point.
+Set font sizes for Windows, VFP, and any other applications you plan to show to be large enough to be visible to both in-person and virtual attendees, such as 14 or 16 points.
+(Keep in mind that some attendees may be watching on monitors much smaller than your own.)